 I have moved to a new location within the district boundaries.
 What do I need to do to change my address?

-If a family has moved within the boundaries of a different D124 school since the beginning of the preceding school year or during the summer, parents are required to inform and provide the new address to the registrar before starting enrollment for the new 2019-2020 school year.
-A Certificate of Residence - Appendix A form (available on the website) must be completed along with original proof of residency accepted documents supplied.
+If a family has moved within the boundaries of a different D124 school since the beginning of the preceding school year or during the summer, parents are required to inform and provide the new address to the registrar before starting enrollment for the new 2020-2021 school year.
+A Certificate of Residence - Appendix A form (available on the Registration Page) must be completed along with original proof of residency accepted documents supplied.

 Who is required to complete new health forms?

-The state of Illinois requires all students to have a complete and current Certificate of Health, Proof of School Dental and an Eye Examination.
-One or all described health forms will be required for student(s) who will be starting Preschool, Early Childhood, Kindergarten, 2nd grade and 6th.
+The state of Illinois requires all students to have a complete and current Certificate of Health and Immunization Record, Proof of School Dental and an Eye Examination.
+One or all described health forms will be required for student(s) who will be starting for the first time in Preschool, Early Childhood, Kindergarten, 2nd grade and 6th grade.
 Health forms can be found by Clicking Here.

 When are health forms due and where do I send them?